apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 intuition about why the tools behaved this way:

  - Stateful testing with PBT is randomly choosing rules and their inputs.
-   Hence, in theory, this approach should be most susceptible to combinatorial explosion, of the ones in our experiments.
+   Hence, in theory, this approach should be the most susceptible to combinatorial explosion.
 Nevertheless, the tool has found an invariant violation.
-   We do not know, whether it was sheer luck or clever heuristics of Hypothesis.
+   We do not know whether it was sheer luck or clever heuristics of Hypothesis.
 Interestingly, increasing the number of steps did not help us in finding an error faster, in contrast to TLC and Apalache.

  - Symbolic simulation with Apalache was very quick at finding an error.
 This is due to the fact the number of *symbolic runs* grows much slower than the number of *concrete runs* in this example.
-Interestingly, when we increase the number of steps, Apalache finds an invariant violation even faster.
+Interestingly, if we increase the number of steps, Apalache finds an invariant violation even faster.